 - 1. Installation of additional proximity card readers, electric locks and door position contacts on doors for six areas.
-We have received quotes and the work was completed in 2018. - 2.
+This work is already done. - 2.
 Retrofitting showers and eyewash stations for tempered water through the installation of tempering valves.
-We have received quotes and the work was completed in 2019. - 3.
-Architectural study and design related to the reorganization of forensic disciplines and staff in some areas within the Center, which are in need of renovations.
-We have hired the needed Architectural and Design company. - 4.
+We have received quotes and the work is complete.

+- 3. Architectural study and design related to the reorganization of forensic disciplines and staff in some areas within the Center, which are in need of renovations.
+This work is done. - 4.
 Replacement of the old remote entry intercom system.
 This work is already done. - 5.
 Replacement of old morgue cooler door mechanisms.
-This work is already done.

-- 6. Replacement of Medical Examiner overhead garage doors.
+This work is already done. - 6.
+Replacement of Medical Examiner overhead garage doors.
 This work is already done. - 7.
 Sidewalk and Parking Lot Repair.
-We have received quotes and the work was completed in 2019. - 8.
+We have performed some of these repairs and intend to continue as needed. - 8.
 Replacement of water heaters.
-We have received quotes and the work was completed in 2019.
+We have received the units and the work will be completed in 2021